allamiro/Python-Projects/Bioinformatics/readme.md

-3. Without using the for or while commands , computer the average of a vector of 1 million random numbers Answ.
+3. Without using the for or while commands , computer the average of a vector of 1 million random numbers.

+Answ.